 Table 3-1 is a comparison of recently shipped OpenVMS Cluster systems.
-While laptop and personal computers can be configured in an OpenVMS Cluster as client satellites, they are not discussed extensively in this manual.
-For more information about configuring PCs and laptops, see the Advanced Server for OpenVMS Concepts and Planning Guide.
+While a cluster can provide services to Windows and MS-DOS laptop and personal computers, this topic is not discussed extensively in this manual.
+For more information about configuring a cluster to serve PCs and laptops, consult your HP representative.